evgenyneu/moa/README.md

 ## Usage

+1. Add `import Moa` to your source code if you used Carthage or CocoaPods setup methods.

+1. Set `moa.url` property of `UIImageView` to start asynchronous image download.
+When download is completed the image is shown in the image view.

 ```Swift
 imageView.moa.url = "http://site.com/image.jpg"
 ```

-Setting `moa.url` property of `UIImageView` instance starts asynchronous image download using NSURLSession class.
-When download is completed the image is automatically shows in the image view.

 ## Canceling download